SBA Loan Requirements: Does Your Business Qualify?

 On some types of SBA loans, you may need to provide the lender with a personal guarantee in addition to collateral.

-With a personal guarantee, if you default on your loan and the sale of your collateral does not cover the outstanding balance, you’ll be personally responsible for all or a portion of the rest.
+With a personal guarantee, if you default on your loan and the sale of your collateral doesn't cover the outstanding balance, you’ll be personally responsible for all or a portion of the rest.

 Documentation You’ll Need When Applying for an SBA Loan